increase in the number of alumni signups from June 2020 - Dec 2020

 Additionally, The University of Texas at El Paso focused heavily on social media to draw attention to its newly launched alumni platform.

-To encourage their alumni to sign up on the platform, The University of Texas at El Paso offered exclusive benefits and perks to alumni.
-The University is offering essentially two categories of membership - a free membership, and a paid membership with lifetime validity.
+The new online platform is built to cater to the needs of each and every alum.
+The University is offering exclusive benefits and perks to their alumni, which has helped drive sign-ups.
+The University essentially has two categories of membership - a free membership, and a paid membership with lifetime validity.
 The benefits of membership include discounts on official merchandise, invites to exclusive events, and access to the university’s career center services, to name a few.

 The University of Texas at El Paso was able to successfully automate its alumni database update process by leveraging the ability of its alumni platform to integrate with Raiser’s Edge.
 With this seamless automation in place, the University was able to maintain 100% contactable records (which means the University had data on at least one of the following for all the records in the database: a contactable email ID, contact number, or mailing address).
 UTEP alumni could easily edit, update, and delete any information from their profiles on the platform.